Using a Vocational Expert to Establish Pre & Post Injury Earning Capacity in Personal Injury Cases

-The classic example is the 25-year-old man who was seriously injured while attending medical school to become a doctor and is putting himself through school by working as a fast food worker at McDonald’s.
-Does the $8 an hour salary he is earning as a fast food worker best represent his earning capacity?
+The classic example is the 25-year-old man who was seriously injured while attending medical school to become a doctor and is putting himself through school by working as a fast-food worker at McDonald’s.
+Does the $8 an hour salary he is earning as a fast-food worker best represent his earning capacity?
 Or, do the average earnings of a physician in his geographical area best represent his earning capacity?
-Obviously, it is his potential earnings as a physician that most accurately represent his pre-injury earnings capacity.
+Obviously, it is his potential earnings as a physician that most accurately represents his pre-injury earning capacity.

 This is most important in establishing the earning capacity of a younger worker or a worker who is just beginning in a particular occupation.

-Let’s look at the difference in total loss by using the actual earnings of a 30-year-old tractor trailer driver in New York City who has just started in this occupation and is earning $32,000.
-Using a work life expectancy of 37 more years yields the following:
+Let’s look at the difference in the total loss by using the actual earnings of a 30-year-old tractor-trailer driver in New York City who has just started in this occupation and is earning $32,000.
+Using a work-life expectancy of 37 more years yields the following:

 ACTUAL EARNINGS EXAMPLE